Rizzler Sports Logo

 How to Track QAB

 During games: As each batter completes their at-bat, mark whether it met any QAB criterion.
-In Rizzler, this can be tracked as part of in-game scoring — the scorer notes the at-bat result and the QAB indicator.
+In Rizzler, you can track QAB as part of in-game scoring, noting the at-bat result and whether it qualified.

 In evaluations: QAB percentage is a valuable input for player evaluations.
 Pair it with OBP and strikeout rate for a complete picture of offensive development.